Eloverflow/robotPi/README.md

 # RobotPi

-This is the remote control interface to a RC car build with DC motor, sensors and a raspberry pi
+This is the remote control interface to a homemade remote controlled car which is built with DC motors and sensors connected to a Raspberry Pi